Are you a busy birth professional who cares for women pregnant after a cesarean?

 - Allison Cado, Registered Nurse

 "I was feeling helpless in supporting clients with unsupportive providers.
 I felt they should have the power and information to refuse primary and repeat cesareans, but I was unable to provide solid information.
-With the VBAC Facts patient handouts and the information provided in 'The Truth About VBAC for Professionals,' I feel I can better empower them (any myself!!)"
+With the VBAC Facts birthing parent handouts and the information provided in 'The Truth About VBAC for Professionals,' I feel I can better empower them (any myself!!)"

 - Becca Anderson, Doula, Student Midwife